ky27100/Functional-Light-JS/manuscript/ch5.md

 ### Covering Up Effects

-Many times you will be unable to modify the code to encapsulate the lexical free variables inside the scope of a wrapper function.
+Many times you will be unable to modify the code to encapsulate the :one: **lexical free variables** inside the scope of a wrapper function.
 For example, the impure function may be in a third-party library file that you do not control, containing something like:

 ```js
 var nums = [];